Trace Estimation of Quantum State Powers: Sample Complexity and Computational Hardness: Introduction

-In this paper, we further investigate the sample complexity of estimating $\tr\rbra{\rho^q}$ for non-integer $q > 1$, achieving significant improvements over the prior results in both the upper and lower bounds.
+In this paper, we further investigate the sample complexity and the computational hardness of estimating $\tr\rbra{\rho^q}$.
+For $q > 1$, we achieve significant improvements over the prior results \cite{LW25} in both the upper and lower bounds.
 In particular, for $q > 2$, we provide an estimator that is \textit{optimal} only up to a logarithmic factor in the precision $\varepsilon$.
+For $0 < q < 1$, we complement the literature by providing estimators and showing that the corresponding promise problem is $\NIQSZK{}$-hard, which is in sharp contrast to the $\BQP{}$-completeness for $q > 1$ due to \cite{LW25,Liu26}.
 Our results are collected in \cref{sec:result}.
 In addition, it is noteworthy that our techniques are conceptually and technically different from those in \cite{LW25}.
-In comparison, our estimator is based on weak Schur sampling \cite{CHW07} while the estimator in \cite{LW25} is based on quantum singular value transformation \cite{GSLW19} and samplizer \cite{WZ24}.
+In comparison, our estimator is based on weak Schur sampling \cite{CHW07} while the estimator in \cite{LW25} is based on quantum singular value transformation \cite{GSLW19} and samplizer \cite{WZ23,WZ24}.
+Concerning the computational hardness, while our result follows the framework of~\cite{CCKV08,KLGN19} at a conceptual level, our main technical contribution is a new inequality bounding the $q$-Tsallis entropy for $0<q<1$ in terms of its closeness to the uniform distribution, which is of independent interest.
 For more details, see \cref{sec:technique}.